benkehoe/imds-credential-server/README.md

 ## Use
-Run the server in one terminal:
+Run the server in one terminal.
+It needs to have credentials available to it in the normal manner.
+To use a particular profile set the `AWS_PROFILE` environment variable.

 ```bash
 $ imds-credential-server 8081